RubixML/ML/docs/regressors/radius-neighbors-regressor.md

 # Radius Neighbors Regressor
 This is the regressor version of [Radius Neighbors](../classifiers/radius-neighbors.md) implementing a binary spatial tree under the hood for fast radius queries.
 The prediction is a weighted average of each label from the training set that is within a fixed user-defined radius.

 > **Note**: Unknown samples with no training samples within radius are labeled *NaN*.
-As such, Radius Neighbors is also a quasi anomaly detector.
+As such, Radius Neighbors can also be used as a quasi anomaly detector.

 **Interfaces:** [Estimator](../estimator.md), [Learner](../learner.md), [Persistable](../persistable.md)